Keying96/MRI_methylation/README.md

 The final prediction is on a video level and is done by using a majority rules rule which consists of predicting a methylation status of true if the majority of frames are predicted to have a positive methylation status and False otherwise.

-Example Output from Segmentation Model
+Example Output from Segmentation Model applied on TCGA dataset
 ![000003.jpg](Methylation/inference_examples_seg/000003.jpg)